eveilyeverafter/Flip2BeRAD/README.md

-3. Output data into three bins: a) those without a barcode, b) those with a barcode but no adjacent cut site, and c) filtered reads containing a barcode and a cut site
+3. Output data into three bins: a) those without a barcode, b) those with a barcode but no adjacent cut site, and c) filtered reads containing a barcode and a cut site.

 To install, clone the github repo and navigate to Flip2BeRAD.py script.
 For help, type in the following: